Because only 3,362 students graduate with a degree in Statistics each year, it ranks only 111st out of 384 in recognition.

 Every student who is interested in Statistics needs to check out University of Pennsylvania.
 University of Pennsylvania offers graduate degrees in statistics for those interested in an advanced degree.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 University of Chicago is among your best bets if you want to study Statistics.
-Soon after graduation, statistics students usually make around $50,695 in the first five years of their career.
+University of Chicago statistics students make 0.7% more than the average statistics grad.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.

 This school requires freshman students to live on-campus.
 There is a graduate program accessible for students who are curious.
 View all of University of Chicago's rankings to find out more.